 Like peanut butter and jelly, toddlers and tambourines just go together.
 In addition to the fun that music classes provide for little ones, they also help the brain process new speech sounds.
 Babies and toddlers alike will love exploring the sounds, colors and textures of Mommy and Me music classes, and parents will forever cherish the catchy songs they learn together — even if they’re constantly stuck in their heads.

 One of the more popular national music classes, Music Together, combines instrument play with dancing and catchy original tunes.
-Tuition starts at $170 for a 10-week class and includes a CD.
+Tuition varies by location, but classes generally run 10 weeks and include a CD.

 Best for: Ages birth – 7 years

 4. Budding artists

 While babies are too young for crafts, art classes where creativity — and messes! — are welcome can be a toddler’s dream.
 (And yay! for not having to scrape paint off the dining room table.)
 Budding artists will be able to work with a variety of mediums, including paint, glue, collage and every parent’s favorite — glitter.
 The result is serious bonding time with your little one — and colorful masterpieces to display on the fridge.